JupiterOne/starbase/README.md

 2. Run `yarn starbase run` to collect data for each listed integration and then push collected data to the storage endpoint listed in `config.yaml`.

-For additional information on using Neo4j or JupiterOne as a storage endpoint, please see the [README.md](docker/README.md) provided.
+For additional information on using Memgraph, Neo4j or JupiterOne as a storage endpoint, please see the [README.md](docker/README.md) provided.

 ### Running Starbase - Docker